 I have been interested in the NVMe SSD PCIe add-ons that have been released by Pimoroni and Pineberry but I still want to use my existing Pi5 Case.
 Unfortunately they don't fit.
 So I decided to mod the case.

 Pi5 Case with NVMe SSD BaseWhen the Raspberry Pi 5 was released, there was a lot of interest in the PCIe port and that it could be used for NVMe SSD Memory Storage, instead of using SD cards and USB sticks and drives to run the Pi from.
-Raspberry Pi have announced that they will be making an add-on that will allow NVMe SSD memory to be added, but this will not be available for a few months. (the RPI5 was released in Oct 23, at the time of writing it's March 24 and no official add-on yet).
+Raspberry Pi have announced that they will be making an add-on that will allow NVMe SSD memory to be added, but this will not be available for a few months.

 In the meantime Pineberry, Pimoroni and Waveshare have all released an add-on board allowing NVMe SSD memory to be attached as either a Base that sits under the Pi or a Hat that sits on top of the Pi.
 I prefer the base options but the cable has to be short so there is no case that will fit both a NVMe add-on and Pi5 at the moment.
 The other option is the Argon NEO 5 case that has its own NVMe addon built in.